Worry strikes us all, particularly in the childbearing years.

 When pregnant, waiting for a scan, can mess with your mind.
 "What if there's something wrong with the baby?"
 "How would we cope?"

-Women (especially those who have experienced a previous loss) can find themselves agonising over potential feared outcomes of something being wrong with the baby, of losing the baby, or of having a negative birth outcome.
+Women (especially those who have experienced a previous loss) can find themselves agonising over fears about something being wrong with the baby, of losing the baby, or of having a negative birth outcome.

 Then, when we become parents, the worries can be endless.
 "What if he doesn't sleep tonight?"
 "What if there's a developmental problem with my toddler?"
 "What if my child doesn't have friends?"
 What if my child becomes a bully?"

 The fact is that any thought that begins with "what if" is by its very nature, not true.
 That doesn't mean that bad things don't happen.
 They do.
 But more often than not, our worries don't end up manifesting.
 And when bad things happen, we attend to the situation, drawing from our internal and external resources to cope, and we deal with what is actually happening.

 Worrying endlessly about things that could go wrong, is mentally exhausting.
 What people often don't realise is that we can manage our minds better than we think we can.